coodoo-workhorse/workhorse/README.md

 ## Getting started

+### Your first worker

-Lets create a hello world job .
+Lets create a hello world worker .
 Therefore you just need to extend the `Worker` class that provides you the `doWork` method.
 And this method is where the magic happens!

 ```java
 @Dependent